tiandi111/NoSecretLeak/README.md

     /Users/tiandi/go/src/github.com/tiandi111/NoSecretLeak/main.go | 70:22 | string
     /Users/tiandi/go/src/github.com/tiandi111/NoSecretLeak/secret | 1:1 | string
 ### Step7: Erase your secrets and showcase your work!
+After scanning, NoSecretLeak automatically delete secret list (if it doesn't, you will get warnings on your terminal).
+So don't worry and feel free to exhibit your work to the world!
     :)